- ✎ Updated

 50% Simulations

-What Is The Tested On REG
+What Is Tested On REG

 Regulation is the 2nd largest section of the CPA exam and comprehensively covers many different areas of taxes and business law.